Qervas/FriendlyPDF/README.md

 # Friendly PDF Reader

 An accessible PDF reader focused on readability and text-to-speech capabilities.
-This is an early conceptual application designed to make PDF reading more user-friendly.
+This application is designed to make PDF reading more user-friendly and now includes a bookshelf feature for better document management.

 ## Features